Commander-in-Chief, China (Royal Navy)

 The formation had bases at Singapore (Singapore Naval Base), HMS Tamar (1865–1941 and 1945–1997) in Hong Kong and Wei Hai (at Liugong Island) (1898–1940).
 The China Station complement usually consisted of several older light cruisers and destroyers, and the Chinese rivers were patrolled by a flotilla of suitable, shallow-draught gunboats, referred to as "China gunboats".
-Ships on this station usually had a distinctive livery of white hull and superstructure and dark funnels.
+Ships on this station usually had a distinctive livery of white hull and grey superstructure and funnels.